Style Is Faux Fur As Bad As Real Fur?

 Faux fur ’s faux -pas.
 There’s no denying the allure of fur ; it looks glamorous, plush, expensive.
 As an ethical fashion blogger, I was interested in seeing how this is being recreated in a cruelty-free and sustainable way.

-Is Faux Fur Faux Eco?
-Faux Fur : Good For Ethics, Bad For The Planet?
+Faux Fur : Good For Ethics, Bad For The Environment?
+Which choice of fur — or “ fur ” — hurts animals and the planet the most?
 Will it ever biodegrade?
 One thing all of these studies lack is a component examining waste from real fur versus faux fur .